Temporal Nuances of Coordination Network Semantics: The Challenge

 Now we consider the degree of overlap between time windows and how that relates to the reason for coordination.
-Figure~\ref{fig:ab_bc_all} shows the six situations where $A$ and $C$ could be connected by an edge $A-C$ with a weight $w \in [0,1]$, depending on the reason for connecting with $B$ ($r_1$ or $r_2$) and the overlap in time windows $\gamma$ wide.
-In scenario: \begin{enumerate}[label={(\alph*)}] \item $A$ and $C$ are both linked to $B$ for reason $r_1$ within the same time window, and thus also directly coordinate with each other, and so the resulting coordination network has an edge $A-C$ with weight $1$. \item $A$ and $C$ could be linked with weight $w_1$ given they both coordinate with $B$ for the same reason $r_1$, and are only prevented from being directly linked because the gap in time between their actions is greater than $\gamma$. \item $A$ and $C$ are linked to $B$ for different reasons, $r_1$ and $r_2$, but there is an implied connection because of the temporal proximity of their associations with $B$, and thus a potential link could have weight $w_2$. \item $A$ and $C$ are again both linked to $B$ for different reasons, but within overlapping windows, suggesting a possible association with a weaker weight $w_3 \leq w_2$. \item $A$ and $C$ both coordinate with $B$ in separate time windows (as in Figure~\ref{fig:ab_bc_separate}) and there is an implied transitive connection between $A$ and $C$ with weight $w_4$.
+Figure~\ref{fig:ab_bc_all} shows six examples where $A$ and $C$ could be connected by an edge $A-C$ with a weight $w \in [0,1]$, depending on the reason for connecting with $B$ ($r_1$ or $r_2$) and the overlap in time windows $\gamma$ wide.
+For example: \begin{enumerate}[label={(\alph*)}] \item $A$ and $C$ are both linked to $B$ for reason $r_1$ within the same time window, and thus also directly coordinate with each other, and so the resulting coordination network has an edge $A-C$ with weight $1$. \item $A$ and $C$ could be linked with weight $w_1$ given they both coordinate with $B$ for the same reason $r_1$, and are only prevented from being directly linked because the gap in time between their actions is greater than $\gamma$. \item $A$ and $C$ are linked to $B$ for different reasons, $r_1$ and $r_2$, but there is an implied connection because of the temporal proximity of their associations with $B$, and thus a potential link could have weight $w_2$. \item $A$ and $C$ are both again linked to $B$ for different reasons, but within overlapping windows, suggesting that there may be an association, but with a weaker weight $w_3 \leq w_2$. \item $A$ and $C$ both coordinate with $B$ in separate time windows, which is the situation in Figure~\ref{fig:ab_bc_separate}, and there is an implied transitive connection between $A$ and $C$ with weight $w_4$.
 Given $r_1 = r_2$, there is reason to set $w_4 > 0$, and its value could be time-sensitive, degrading proportional to the temporal distance (\emph{cf.} the t-SED measure \cite{Kim2019}). \item $A$ and $C$, again, both coordinate with $B$ in separate time windows.
-As $r_1 \neq r_2$, $w_5$ could be $0$, as they are only linked by $B$, or it could be based on the similarity of $r_1$ and $r_2$ and the temporal distance between the co-actions. \end{enumerate} Intuitively, the strength of potential association between $A$ and $C$ decreases from the first to the last of these examples, i.e., $1 \geq w_1 \geq w_2 \geq w_3 \geq w_4 \geq w_5 \geq 0$.
+As $r_1 \neq r_2$, $w_5$ could be set to $0$, as they are only linked by $B$, or it could be set based on the similarity of $r_1$ and $r_2$ and the temporal distance between the co-actions. \end{enumerate} Intuitively, the strength of potential association between $A$ and $C$ decreases from the first to the last of these examples, i.e., $1 \geq w_1 \geq w_2 \geq w_3 \geq w_4 \geq w_5 \geq 0$.